akudilcz/uah-gist-mutraff-bastra/README.md

 Execution results will create several files:
 * statistics.csv : a CSV formatted report with execution results.
 * data/dumps/... : dumps on each traffic routing iteration
-* data/logs/... : logs about bastra execution
+* data/logs/... : logs about Mutraff execution

 Execution results will create several files:
 * statistics.csv : a CSV formatted report with execution results.